palewire/first-visual-story/readthedocs/index.rst

         <p>The southwest corner of Harvard Park, at West 62nd Street and Harvard Boulevard, has been especially deadly.
 In the last year-and-a-half, four men have been killed there — while sitting in a car, trying to defuse an argument or walking home from the barber shop or the corner store.</p>
         <div id="map"></div>
     </section>

+Congratulations.
+You've created a custom map.
+Now let's get on to the business of sharing it with the world.

 *************************